Chart Color Schemes

 The educational profile of Berry - Kangaroo Valley exceeds national averages, with above-average qualification levels and academic performance metrics

-A significant proportion of the population is actively pursuing education, with 22.9% engaged in formal learning.
-This includes 8.5% in primary education, 6.4% in secondary education, and 3.0% pursuing tertiary education.
-The area's four schools have a combined enrolment of 537 students, serving distinct age groups with three primary and one secondary school.
+The area's four schools have a combined enrollment of 537 students, with an ICSEA score of 1052 indicating above-average socio-educational conditions.
+There are three primary and one secondary school serving distinct age groups.
 However, local school capacity is limited at 5.7 places per 100 residents compared to the regional average of 12.8, leading many families to travel for schooling.

 Frequently Asked Questions - Education